Heart Butt Challenge – Week 1

-While we’re in the initial “Fascia Release” stage of the challenge, we need to remember that this is a process and a lifestyle, not a quick fix.
+While you’re in the initial “Fascia Release” stage of this challenge, remember that this is a process and a lifestyle; not a “quick fix.”
 Easing into treatment is essential for your results.
-You may feel that “going off” on an area will glean better, faster results, but the reality is that you need to restore the fascial layers one at a time.
+You may feel that “going off” on an area will get you better, faster results, but the reality is that you need to restore the fascia one layer at a time.

-Fascia runs in layers, and it’s important that we restore each layer at a time to avoid beginning the restoration process in too many layers at once.
-Like I mentioned above, the restoration of these chunks will cause them to “break up”, which can result in an uneven texture that may show through on the outward appearance your skin.
-If you restore one layer at a time and progressively work out those chunks, the appearance will smooth out, and you can move on to restoring the next layer.
-However, if you were to blast too hard, too soon, you will begin to break up the chunks in deeper layers.
+Fascia runs in layers all throughout the body, and it’s important that we restore each layer at a time to avoid beginning the restoration process in too many layers at once.
+The restoration of these chunks can cause them to “break up”, which can result in a more uneven texture than you previously had.
+If you restore one layer at a time to progressively work out those chunks and are faithful with your Heart Butt exercises, with time you’ll see your skin smooth out.
+If you were to blast too hard, too soon, you may begin to break up the chunks in deeper layers.
 It’s simply easier to restore one layer at a time rather than three at the same time. #AmIRightOrAmIRight

 Two ways to ensure that you’re restoring your fascia layer by layer are: